HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 `reference_network_distance_m`, `reference_network_score` and
 `reference_network_status`.

-Generated DEM candidates and their exported DEM network are clipped to the configured territory by default (`territory.clip_to_territory = true`).
+DEM-derived candidates and their exported DEM network are clipped to the configured territory by default (`territory.clip_to_territory = true`).
 For French administrative territories, this uses the union of department or region geometries rather than only the rectangular DEM extent, which avoids sampling